RebaonaRadebe/QuizBuddyWebApp/README.md

 # QuizBuddyWebApp
-A Java web-based quiz application that allows users to select modules and take quizzes with score tracking.
+A Java web-based quiz application that allows users to and take a quiz with score tracking.